-This is a full-time research internship provided by basic science and clinical faculty which constitutes an important element of a well-rounded medical education.
+This is a full-time research experience provided by basic science and clinical faculty which constitutes an important element of a well-rounded medical education.
 Students will learn how basic research integrates with clinical practice, moving science from “bench-to-bedside”.
 SOAR Interns work closely with a faculty mentor in a research area aligned with their professional interest.
 The program provides an opportunity for students to get involved in a research project to which they can make a positive contribution.

-Students are required to present their research to faculty and their peers during the Graduate Student Seminar series in the fall following their research experience and to present a poster in the spring semester at the USC SOM-Palmetto Health research event.
+Students are required to present their research to faculty and their peers during the Graduate Student Seminar series in the fall following their research experience and to present a poster in the spring semester at Discover USC.
 Furthermore, students have the opportunity to earn a certificate in Advanced Training in Translational Research.

 - Applicants must be enrolled at USC SOM and completing their first year of medical school.

 - Prior research experience is not required.